gesellkammer/bpf4/docs/core.md

 ```

-Plot the bpf.
+Plot the bpf using matplotlib.pyplot.
 Any key is passed to plot.plot_coords

 #### Example